wesavetheworld/buddypress-member-review/readme.txt

 Just go to "Dashboard->Review->BP member review setting page" and click add criteria button to add more fields and click save setting button to update review settings.

-= What is the members review widget and how to use it ? =
+= What is the Top Members widget and how to use it ? =

 Members Review widgets display list of members on site front-end .
 When you successfully activate BP Member profile review plugin.
 Then you can see Members reivew widget in the widget section.